UMAprotocol/protocol/STYLE.md

 In addition to this ordering by function privacy, within each of these 5 groups there are additional
 rules:

-1. All abstract functions should precede all concrete functions
+1. All abstract functions should precede all concrete functions.
-2. Within the abstract/concrete groups, view/pure functions should come after other functions (in that order)
+2. Within the abstract/concrete groups, view/pure functions should come after other functions (in that order).
-3. Finally, sort each group of functions (e.g. external abstract, external abstract view...) alphabetically.
+3. Sort each group of functions (e.g. external abstract, external abstract view...) alphabetically.
-4. If two functions share a name, alphabetically order by the type of the arguments
+4. If two functions share a name, alphabetically order by the arguments (both type and name).

-#### Enums/Structs

-Enums/Structs that will be used within the contract should be declared prior to everything

-#### Variables

-All variables should be declared immediately following the enums/structs.
-These should also be grouped by their privacy level.
-Public variables first then private.
-Order in a sensible way, but that might not be alphabetically.

 ## Javascript